learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/README.md

 ## Resources

 + In General for Day 1:
-  + Students need to download sublime text
+  + Students need to download Sublime Text

 ## Lectures